AVADOLearning/moodle-componentmgr/README.md

 1. Install PHP for your platform.
 2. Install Composer as per their
    [Getting Started](https://getcomposer.org/doc/00-intro.md) guide.
-We assume that you can execute `composer` on your shell.
+We assume that you can launch `composer` on your shell.
 3. Ensure Composer's global `vendor/bin` directory is on your `PATH`:
   * On Linux/Mac, it's probably `$HOME/.composer/vendor/bin`
   * On Windows, this is usually `%APPDATA%\Roaming\Composer\vendor\bin`